 After 1990, the character of the Institute changed, new faculties were founded offering a wide range of study programs, not only chemistry-related.
 Since 1994, the new name – the University of Pardubice – has been used.

-The University of Pardubice is one of 26 public higher education institutions in the Czech Republic, and the only higher university-type educational institution in the Pardubice Region.
+The University of Pardubice is one of Czechia's 26 public higher education institutions, and the only higher university-type educational institution in the Pardubice Region.

 In 2002, the Energie MaR company implemented a system designed to control HVAC systems at the University of Pardubice.